Buxa Fort: History

-The fort's origin is uncertain.
-Before the occupation of the fort by the British, it was a point of contention between the Bhutan and the erstwhile princely state of Cooch Behar.
+Buxa was a Bhutanese frontier fort commanding the Buxa Duar, one of the passes connecting the Bengal plains with Bhutan.
+In 1772, following Bhutanese intervention in Cooch Behar and the removal of its ruler, members of the Cooch Behar royal family sought military assistance from the East India Company.
+Company troops under Captain Jones expelled the Bhutanese forces from Cooch Behar and subsequently captured the forts of Daling, Chichacotta and Buxa.
+Under the peace agreement concluded with Bhutan in 1774, the Company restored the territories that it had occupied in Bhutan.

 British occupation

+During the Duar War of 1864–1865, British Indian forces again occupied Buxa as part of their campaign to take control of the Bengal Duars.
+Buxa was successively occupied by one of the two western British columns by the end of 1864.
+Troops maintained by Cooch Behar under Captain Hedayat Ali assisted the British during the war, but after its conclusion the Bhutan Duars were annexed to British India, making British territory contiguous with Cooch Behar on its northern frontier.
+The Treaty of Sinchula, signed on 11 November 1865, confirmed British possession of the Bengal and Assam Duars.

-The British, invited by the Cooch King, intervened and captured the fort.
-It was later formally handed over to the British on November 11, 1865 as part of the Treaty of Sinchula.
-The British reconstructed the fort from a bamboo wood structure to a stone structure.
-The fort was later used as a high-security prison and detention camp in the 1930s; it was the most notorious and unreachable prison in India after the Cellular Jail in Andaman.
+The British subsequently reconstructed and expanded the fort, which was later used as a high-security prison and detention camp.
+Subhamay Dutta's research shows that Buxa functioned as a detention camp under the Bengal Criminal Law Amendment Act of 1930 during 1930–1937, and later operated as a special jail from 1942 to 1947, and again from 1949 to 1951.
+Dutta’s research further establishes that Subhas Chandra Bose was not detained at Buxa Fort.
+He reconceptualises Buxa not merely as a ‘fort,’ but as a detention camp and an instrument of colonial control.
+It was the most notorious and unreachable prison in India after the Cellular Jail in Andaman.
 Nationalist revolutionaries belonging to the Anushilan Samiti and Yugantar groups, such as Krishnapada Chakraborty, were imprisoned there in the 1930s.
 Poet Rabindranath Tagore wrote a poem to lift the morale of the prisoners kept in this forest prison.Forward Bloc leader and ex-law minister of West Bengal, Amar Prasad Chakraborty, was also imprisoned at Buxa Fort in 1943, as were some communist revolutionaries and intellectuals like Nirad Chakraborty, Shibshankar Mitra and Satish Pakrashi.
 The poet Subhash Mukhopadhyay was also imprisoned there in the 1950s.
 He gave a vivid description of this jail in one of his stories, “Prison in the Clouds” (মেঘের গায়ে জেলখানা) in his Bengali book (আমার বাংলা).